When Cancer Keeps You Home

-If a kid has cancer and has to stay home, chances are it’s because he or she has a condition called neutropenia (say: new-truh-PEE-nee-uh).
-Neutropenia is when the body has very low levels of certain white blood cells called neutrophils (say: NEW-truh-fills), which are the body’s main defense against illness and infection.
+If you have cancer and have to stay home, chances are it’s because you’ve developed something called neutropenia (pronounced: new-truh-PEE-nee-uh).
+Neutropenia is when the body has very low levels of certain white blood cells called neutrophils.
+These cells are the body’s main defense against infection.

 When a germ enters the body, a healthy immune system springs into action, sending an army of neutrophils to the area to attack.
 Even more amazing, the next time those same germs enter the body, the neutrophils will “remember” them and try to head them off before they can cause any serious trouble.

-When a person has cancer, though, fewer neutrophils are on hand to protect the body.
-With fewer neutrophils, a kid who has cancer is more likely to get infections.
-But what happens to the neutrophils?
-In some cases, the cancer itself damages the bone marrow, the spongy material inside the bones where all new blood cells — including neutrophils — are made.
+People with cancer, though, often have fewer neutrophils patrolling the body.
+In some cases that’s because the cancer itself damages the bone marrow, the spongy material inside the bones where all new blood cells — including neutrophils — are made.
 (This is especially common with cancers like leukemia and lymphoma.)

-Other times it may be the cancer treatments doing the damage.
-Both chemotherapy (or chemo, powerful cancer-fighting medicine) and radiation (high-energy X-rays) work by killing the fastest-growing cells in the body — both bad and good.
-Since blood cells are among the quickest growing cells in the body, they often get accidentally destroyed along with cancer cells.
+Other times it may be the cancer treatments themselves that are doing the damage.
+Both chemotherapy (cancer-fighting drugs) and radiation (high-energy X-rays) work by killing the fastest-growing cells in the body — both bad and good.
+That means that along with cancer cells, healthy blood cells, like neutrophils, often get destroyed too.

-Places like schools, malls, and even church, where people are close together and germs spread easily, are just too risky.
+Sometimes doctors give people medications called growth factors to encourage the body to produce more neutrophils.
+But often it’s safest just to remain home until your doctor says you can venture out again.
+Places like schools, locker rooms, and malls, where people are close together and germs spread easily, are just too risky.
 To your immune system, it would feel like standing at the edge of a forest fire with only a water gun for defense.

 Making the Best of It

 Get outside.
-Even when a crowded place is off-limits, fresh air usually isn’t.
-A kid can sit on the porch or in the yard and read a book or listen to music.
-Art projects can be taken outside.
-(But sunscreen and a hat are important because chemo can make skin more likely to burn.)
+Even when a crowded place is off limits, fresh air usually isn’t.
+Sit in the yard and read a book or a magazine, talk on the phone, listen to your iPod.

 Reviewed by: Christopher N. Frantz, MD